 Postcode Census Enhanced GIS Data Series – MapMakers 2023 range of Census Enhanced Postcode Data products

-MapMakers Census Enhanced Postcode Data products attributed with the latest Census data were released July 2017.
+MapMakers Census Enhanced Postcode Data products attributed with the latest Census data were fully released in November 2017.
 This most recent release of our always up-to-date Postcode Area GIS data series is enriched with over 300 fully proportioned attributes from the 2016 Census.